Will Applying for Business Funding Affect Your Credit?

 The 30-second answer

-A soft pull doesn't touch your credit score.
+A soft inquiry doesn't touch your credit score.
 It's invisible to other lenders, you can have unlimited of them, and any reputable broker uses one to pre-qualify you.

-A hard pull lowers your FICO by ~5–10 points and stays on your report for 24 months.
+A hard inquiry lowers your FICO by ~5–10 points and stays on your report for 24 months.
 It happens when you formally apply for credit and accept an offer.
-Multiple hard pulls for the same loan type within a 30-day window are usually counted as one.
+Multiple hard inquiries for the same loan type within a 30-day window are usually counted as one.

-The Broker Shop uses only soft pulls to pre-qualify.
+The Broker Shop pre-qualifies you with only a soft inquiry.
 Your credit score is never touched unless you choose to accept a specific lender's final offer.

 Side-by-Side Comparison